-Immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban
+Washington state immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban

 The policy applies to travelers from five countries with mostly Muslim populations — Iran, Libya, Somalia, Syria and Yemen.
 It also affects two non-Muslim countries, blocking travelers from North Korea and some Venezuelan government officials and their families.

 There was no immediate reaction Tuesday from Gov. Jay Inslee or Attorney General Bob Ferguson, who had successfully challenged a previous version of the travel ban.
-Their efforts had resulted in its suspension early last year in a ruling by Seattle federal judge James Robart.
+Their efforts had resulted in its suspension early last year in a ruling by U.S. District Judge James Robart.

 Ferguson had previously boasted he was undefeated in the more than two-dozen legal cases filed against the Trump administration.